Amaanlegend/DeepShield-Multimodal-Deepfake-Fraud-Detection-System/README.md

 DeepShield is an advanced deepfake detection system developed to identify manipulated media by analyzing audio, video, and images using cutting-edge machine learning techniques.
 The system combines CNN + LSTM models, blockchain technology for secure logging, and cloud-based services to create a scalable and robust solution that ensures real-time fraud prevention

-DeepShield provides NatWest with a comprehensive fraud detection tool that is secure, scalable, and easy to integrate into existing systems.
-Its multimodal approach ensainst evolving fraud threats.ures robust protection ag

 Features

 Multimodal Deepfake Detection: